Fowey Hall

 Fowey Hall sits at Hanson Drive in Fowey, Cornwall, reachable by car via the A390 and connecting roads into the town.
 Fowey has no train station; the nearest rail connection is at Par, approximately four miles away, with services running from London Paddington via Plymouth.
 The town's geography, built on steep ground above the estuary, means most guests arrive by car.
 Parking in Fowey itself is constrained, so the hotel's own grounds parking is a practical advantage worth noting when planning.

-Specific room rates, dining reservation requirements, and booking windows are not confirmed in EP Club's current data and should be verified directly with the property.
-What the Michelin Selected 2025 distinction does confirm is that the property met an inspector standard worth communicating to travellers making genuine planning decisions.
-For guests comparing Fowey Hall against the wider field of UK independent hotel restaurants, the relevant peer set includes properties such as The Vineyard Hotel in Newbury and Oddfellows on the Park in Manchester, both of which use dining identity as a primary differentiator.
+Specific room rates and booking windows should be verified directly with the property.
+The 2025 Michelin Selected distinction does confirm that the property met an inspector standard worth communicating to travellers.
+For guests comparing Fowey Hall against the wider field of UK independent hotel restaurants, the relevant comparable set includes properties such as The Vineyard Hotel in Newbury and Oddfellows on the Park in Manchester, both of which use dining identity as a primary differentiator.

 For reference across a wider range of UK and international hotel tiers, EP Club's coverage extends from The Savoy in London and Badrutt's Palace in St. Moritz through to smaller independent properties such as Kilchoan Estate in Inverie and Dunluce Lodge in Portrush.